 Few could have predicted United being champions again after a number of challengers strengthened in the summer of 1999, but a run of 11 successive wins at the end of the campaign sealed their defence.

-Arsenal, who finished a point adrift of Man Utd in 1998/99, replaced the departure of striker Nicolas Anelka with Thierry Henry.
+Arsenal, who finished a point adrift of Man Utd in 1998/99, replaced striker Nicolas Anelka with compatriot Thierry Henry.
 The 1998 FIFA World Cup-winning France forward did not take long to establish himself as one of the Premier League's most lethal strikers.
 A superb effort at Southampton was one of 17 league goals in his debut season.

 Henry could not prevent Man Utd stamping their mark on the title race in the first meeting between the two sides on 22 August 1999.
-Roy Keane scored both goals in a 2-1 victory for United, who were top of the table after four matches.
-But an error from Massimo Taibi, the replacement for departed goalkeeper Peter Schmeichel, letting Matt Le Tissier’s tame shot through his legs in Southampton’s 3-3 draw at Old Trafford, led to them being knocked off top spot in September.
+Roy Keane scored both goals in a 2-1 victory for United, who were top of the table after five matches.
+But an error from Massimo Taibi, the replacement for departed goalkeeper Peter Schmeichel, letting Matt Le Tissier’s tame shot through his legs in Southampton’s 3-3 draw at Old Trafford, and a 5-0 defeat at Chelsea, led to them being knocked off top spot in October.

 United were replaced at the top by an exciting Leeds United side, inspired by Harry Kewell, who went on to win the Professional Footballers' Association Young Player of the Year award, and Michael Bridges, who scored 19 goals in his debut season after joining from Sunderland.

-A run of 12 wins from 14 matches took David O'Leary's side to the summit over Christmas, while Man Utd were second and Arsenal were third.
+A run of 12 wins from 14 matches took David O'Leary's side to the summit over Christmas, with Man Utd sat in second.

 The Gunners were involved in one of the season's classic encounters in October when a hat-trick from Nwankwo Kanu, capped off by a superb strike into the top corner from an acute angle, gave Arsenal a 3-2 win against Chelsea, having been 2-0 down.